Clockerwork02/hyperevm-perpetual/README.md

 ## Security Notice

-⚠️ **Important**: This platform transfers user funds to the deployed smart contract.
-All HYPE token trades are recorded on-chain with EIP-712 signatures for security.
+⚠️ **Important**: This platform transfers user funds directly to the owner's wallet.
+All HYPE token trades are recorded with EIP-712 signatures for security.

 ## License